strangiato/pipenv-s2i-example/README.md

 pipenv install fastapi
 ```

-As discussed previously, pipenv will create the `Pipfile`, `Pipfile.lock` and a virtual enviornment with fastapi installed in it.
-To verify that we can activate the virtual enviorment and list the packages with the following:
+As discussed previously, pipenv will create the `Pipfile`, `Pipfile.lock` and a virtual environment with fastapi installed in it.
+To verify that we can activate the virtual environment and list the packages with the following:

 ```
 pipenv shell
 pip list
 ```

-The output should show fastapi and fastapi's depedencies.
+The output should show fastapi and fastapi's dependencies.

 While still in our shell we can continue to install additional packages such as `black`.
 Since `black` is only needed in our development environment and not in the production application, we will use the `--dev` flag: